pzaino/thecrowler/README.md

 ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/pzaino/thecrowler)
 ![GitHub Tag](https://img.shields.io/github/v/tag/pzaino/thecrowler)

-**Project status:** **Still under active development! (aka WIP)** However, most of it is already usable.
-Alpha testers welcome!
-Full stats on daily work [here](https://githubtracker.com/pzaino/thecrowler).

-**Please Note**: This is the new official repo for the project, the old C++ and Rust repositories are now closed and no longer available/maintained.
-Please use this one for any new development.

 ## What is it?

-The CROWler is an open-source, feature-rich web crawler and Content Discovery Development Platform, designed with a unique philosophy at its core: to be as gentle and low-noise as possible.
-In other words, The CROWler tries to stand out by ensuring minimal impact on the websites it crawls while maximizing convenience for its users.
+The CROWler is a self-hosted, event-driven Content Discovery and Intelligence development platform designed for advanced web crawling, scraping, detection, and automation using real browsers, rulesets, plugins, and agents.

+**Project status:** Still under active development (WIP).
+Most components are usable.
+Beta testers welcome.
+Full [daily progress stats](https://githubtracker.com/pzaino/thecrowler).

-Additionally, the system is equipped with an powerful search API, providing a streamlined interface for data queries.
+Additionally, the system is equipped with a powerful search API, providing a streamlined interface for data queries.
 This feature ensures easy integration and access to indexed data for various applications.